otrv4/otrv4/otrv4.md

   len byte unsigned s, big-endian
 ```

+If version 3 and 4 are supported, the OTRv3 DSA public key must be included in
-As defined in OTRv3 spec, the OTRv3 DSA public key is defined as:
+the Client Profile.
+As defined in OTRv3 spec, the OTRv3 DSA public key is
+defined as:

 ```
 OTRv3 public authentication DSA key (PUBKEY):